Avoid Mistakes in Your Headless CMS Choice—Read Our In-Depth Comparison for the Best Decision

 Sitecore positions itself as the "only complete, composable, cloud-native digital experience platform."
 It is a sophisticated headless CMS designed to empower organizations with a flexible and efficient content management solution.
 It enables businesses to manage and deliver content across multiple channels and devices without being tied to a specific presentation layer.

 Sitecore enables businesses to create modern digital experiences with integrated content distribution and e-commerce capabilities.
+While Sitecore is ideal for large enterprises and complex projects, it may be more than necessary for small businesses, and is best suited for mid sized businesses and above.

 Key Features